pbthecoder/Zoo-Test/README.md

   Finished exit function, finished misc. programs and pages

 # In Development
-  # Expansion Packs Brainstorming
-  Setting up which animals are in which packs.

-  Current Packs:
-  Realm Pack
-    -Kevin's Hamster
-    -Phoenix Cat (FCPA)
-  Indian Pack
-    -Gaur
-    -Dhole
-    -Gharial
-    -Great Indian Bustard
-  Packs will contain the following:
-  A number of animals + habitats
-  Some Promo Codes

   # 0.1.3
   Color and Boldness added.
 This will take a significant amount of time, due to the large amount of print statements in the program.

   UPDATE!
-  Mostly complete, with a few printing problems with the function that colors the text.
-  Just a few bugs needed to fix on the shop and the Animal Book.
+  Color is complete for the most part.

   # Genetic Manipulation 0.0.1
   Tests for changing genes

   UPDATE!
-  Currently in a new fule (not uploaded).
+  Currently in a new file (not uploaded).
 This required a few new changes to the text files, and a few more text files have been added.
   It's looking pretty nice.

-  # Diversity 0.1.0
-  Melanin and other chemical changes in color caused by the cell changing

-  UPDATE!
-  Going the same way as GeneManip 0.0.1

 # In the Future

   # Habitats and Homes (Art Part)
   Start making the art for the whole game.
 This is going to take a pretty long time.
   The art will be similar to Rimworld animals.

-  # The Big Kahuna- Pygame Translations
-  Oh no. All the code will (probably at some point) be moved to PyGame.
-That's a lot of code.

   # Expansion Packs 0.0.5 - 0.0.8
   Setup code for Expansion Packs